UK's Sunak defends 'worth it' costs of plan for Rwandan migrants - ExBulletin

 Neither Sunak nor his Interior Ministry have specified the overall cost of this project.

-Additionally, it will spend $150,874 per person on processing and operating costs over five years.
+In addition, it will spend £150,874 (about Sh746 million) per person on treatment and operational costs over five years.

-This will bring the total bill for the first 300 migrants deported there to more than 540 million, or almost 2 million per person.
+This will bring the total bill for the first 300 migrants deported there to more than £540 million (Sh2.7 trillion), or almost £2 million (Sh9.9 billion) per person.

 The main opposition Labor Party, which has always opposed the project, called the figures a “national scandal”.